If your clothes dryer is not working correctly, there are dryer problems you can fix before you call the repairman.

 This is a good time to check the voltage in the outlet with a voltage meter.
 Dryers require 240v to operate.
 Be sure that your outlet is functioning properly.

 Stop the drying cycle and check the contents.
 Are all buckles fastened?
 Are zippers zipped?
 Are there "extra" items - coins, wallets, keys - taking a spin?

 If the noise persists, it is probably worn drum bearings.

 Clean out that lint filter!
 If the lint filter is full, air is not flowing freely and your machine is forced to work longer than necessary.

 If your filter is clean, the dryer is heating up but it is still taking too long to dry clothing; there are two things to check.
-Is the dryer hose kinked or clogged?
-Use that long-handled bristle brush to clean out the dryer hose.
+Is the dryer vent hose kinked or clogged?
+Use that long-handled bristle brush to clean out the dryer vent.
 The hose should be as short as possible between the machine and the outside exhaust vent to prevent clogs.